-Head Trainer I am the head dog trainer at Fuzzy Buddy’s Dog Daycare, as well as the owner.
-I love sharing information and ideas about training dogs.
-My goal as a dog trainer is to inspire people to work training into their everyday lives with their dogs.
-Dog training should not feel like a chore.
-It should be fun time that you and your dog spend together.
+Dog training should not feel like a chore or be a time-sucking burden.
+It should simply be a natural side effect of the fun time that you and your dog spend together.
+If you behave appropriately, with clear, consistent rules, your dog will learn faster and with less confusion.
 Ultimately, my goal is to help create happy families, where the dogs and the human family members understand each other and respect each other.

 I started working with dogs in 2000.
 I use positive-reinforcement based methods because they promote an efficient and enjoyable way to build a good relationship between dog and human.
 Positive dog training appeals both to the side of me that loves its scientific foundation in learning theory and the side of me that feels that the relationship a person can have with an animal is profoundly magical and fulfilling in a way that science cannot explain.

 My educational experience includes working with great positive dog trainers and attending many seminars, workshops, and conferences.
 My favorite experiences include clicker training chickens at a Bob Bailey workshop and going through Pat Miller’s training academy in Tennessee.
 I believe that continuing education is crucial to my growth as a dog trainer so I attend one or more conferences each year.
 I am always excited to learn more about current training techniques and dog behavior.

 I am a Certified Pet Dog Trainer–Knowledge and Skills Assessed (CPDT-KSA), the highest level of nationally-recognized certification.
 This means I passed an exam administered by the National Certification Council of Professional Dog Trainers (www.ccpdt.org) and submitted videos of me training people and dogs.
 You can reach me directly with any questions about my training classes at email@example.com.

 Please note: I no longer do private consults for behavior challenges.